richi235/jitter-graphs/README.md

 # jitter-graphs
-Generate jitter (cpdv) graphs (as pdf) from pcaps of iperf2 test runs.
+Generate jitter (cpdv) graphs (as PDF) from pcaps of iperf2 test runs.

-`cpdv_tsv.py` creates .tsv (tab seperated values) files from the pcaps (this is the computation intense part).
+`cpdv_tsv.py` creates .tsv (tab separated values) files from the pcaps (this is the computation intense part).

-`cpdv_diagram.py` generates varios diagrams like the following from those .tsv files.
+`cpdv_diagram.py` generates various diagrams like the following from those .tsv files.

 ![A jitter diagram](./example/cpdv_flow1.png)

-This seperation of tools is done on purpose so you can do the computation intense step only once and then try around a lot with different diagram settings if necesarry.
+This separation of tools is done on purpose so you can do the computation intense step only once and then try around a lot with different diagram settings if necessary.

 ## Dependencies